IRS Audit FAQs

 How long should payroll records be kept?

-In general, payroll records should be kept for six years with a review of the file to see if any items relating to current employees should be retained with current records.
+In general, payroll records should be kept for four years with a review of the file to see if any items relating to current employees should be retained with current records.

 After an auditor completes the audit, will the case be reviewed to ensure the audit results are correct?